Tyler-Owen-Morris/PirateTradeWars/shared/SHARED_CONTEXT.md

-# Shared Code Architecture - Pirate Odyssey
+# Shared Code Architecture - Pirate Trade Wars

 ## Overview
 The shared directory contains code and types that are used by both the client and server.
 This ensures consistency in data structures and prevents duplication of code.